The Basics – Failure to Monitor Federal Exclusion Lists Can Hit Your Bottom Line

 A Brief Overview of the OIG Exclusion List

 The LEIE was created to assure the integrity of federal healthcare programs such as Medicare and Medicaid.
 The purpose of the LEIE is both ensure that federal program beneficiaries have access to high quality providers and to prevent any federal funds from flowing to individuals or entities who have demonstrated their disregard for the law and high standards of professional conduct.
 The LEIE is updated monthly by the OIG to assure the currency of the information available to states and health care individuals and entities regarding exclusion status.
+While there is no specific federal requirement that the list be checked monthly, there may be state laws that specify frequency.
+Since the LEIE is updated monthly by the OIG, failure to screen monthly can result in risking retention of an employee or contractor recently excluded by the OIG or state programs.

 What Happens if You Employ an Excluded individual/Entity?

 The primary effect of employing an excluded individual or entity is that you will not be paid for any services rendered or supplies provided by the excluded employee/ contractor to a patient covered under a federal funded health care program like Medicare or Medicaid.
 If you submit a claim for such services, it also can result in heightened OIG or state Medicaid program scrutiny for your organization.
+Worst case scenario in the event that an organization knowingly retained an excluded contractor or workforce member can be exclusion of the organization from federal programs.

 How Does Someone Get on the OIG Exclusion List?